 Georgia Tech is an active member of the Center for the Integration of Research, Teaching and Learning (CIRTL) Network.
-The CIRTL Network is comprised of 46 research universities that collaborate to prepare future faculty in all disciplines, with a particular emphasis on STEM fields.
-With access to the on-line resources afforded to all member institutions, Georgia Tech graduate students and postdocs will gain:
+The CIRTL Network is comprised of 40 research universities that collaborate to prepare future faculty in all disciplines, with a particular emphasis on STEM fields.
+Cross-network learning resources are available free of charge to students, postdoc, faculty, and staff at Georgia Tech.
+Create your own CIRTL account to explore the variety of online MOOCs, synchronous courses, workshops, journal clubs, and more.

 For more information about TAR and the TAR Seminar, contact Kata Dosa at firstname.lastname@example.org.